yahavbb/Ext2-Manipulation/README.md

 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to submit a pull request.

+## Important

+- This script is for educational purposes only and should not be used for illegal activities.
+- The script's purpose is to illustrate the concepts behind ransomware attacks and to highlight the importance of cybersecurity.
+- Using this script for malicious purposes is illegal and unethical.

+## Author

+This script was created by yahav breslav.
+Connect with me on [[LinkedIn](https://www.linkedin.com/in/yahav-breslav-bitton/) or [GitHub](https://github.com/yahavbb)].